Data Set of Load Tests and Structural Health Monitoring of a concrete Box Girder bridge: Experimental procedure for load tests

-The truck parking positions were used to simulate the design load case and to calibrate the FE model.
-The truck was driven to three positions at crawl speed to minimize dynamic effects, as recommended in \citep{Lantsoght_2019, Alampalli.etal_2021, Schartner.etal_2022, Sanio.etal_2022}.
-The first parking position was repeated three times for the design load case simulation.
-At each position in Figure \ref{fig:parking_positions} (PP1 in the center, PP2 and PP3 at the western and eastern quarter points, respectively), the truck parked on six steel load distribution plates (400~x~400~mm, 25~mm thick, totaling about 187~kg) for at least ten minutes with the engine turned off.
-The test truck’s driving lane was positioned near the center of the bridge (see Figure \ref{fig:parking_positions}) to minimize torsional effects.
-Each test drive was conducted from the east end to the west end of the bridge, with both the starting and ending points located off the bridge.
-Each position was repeated twice.
-Parking times are detailed in Table \ref{tab:parkpos} and verified with the data shown in Figure \ref{fig:parking_positions_laser}.
-Figure \ref{fig:parking_positions_laser} shows the LS\_Front laser distance sensor measurement for the first three parking positions.
-It is easy to see that the distance increases before reaching the parking position, remains constant during this time, and then decreases again after the measurement.
-The measured times correspond to the data in the overview in Table \ref{tab:parkpos}.
+\textit{Short-term static load test (parking positions).} The truck parking positions were used to simulate the design load case.
+The truck was driven to three positions at crawl speed to minimize dynamic effects, as recommended in the literature \citep{Lantsoght_2019, Alampalli.etal_2021, Schartner.etal_2022, Sanio.etal_2022}.
+The measurement in the first parking position was repeated three times for the design load case simulation.
+At each position in Figure~\ref{fig:parking_positions}~(right) (PP1 in the center, PP2 and PP3 at the western and eastern quarter points, respectively), the truck parked on six steel load distribution plates (400~x~400~mm, 25~mm thick, totaling about 187~kg) for at least ten minutes with the engine turned off.
+In addition, the execution of the parking positions with start and end times were detected by the laser sensors shown in Figure \ref{fig:Laser_results} (left).
+The test truck’s driving lane was positioned near the center of the bridge (see Figure~\ref{fig:parking_positions}, right) to minimize torsional effects.
+Each test drive was conducted from the eastern to the western end of the bridge, with both the starting and ending points located off the bridge.
+Each loading position was repeated twice.
+Parking times are detailed in Table~\ref{tab:parkpos}.

-\subsection{Dynamic load test: design and execution}
+\subsection{Dynamic Load Test: Design and Execution}

-Dynamic load tests assess the bridge's response to changing conditions, such as vibrations and shifting forces due to moving traffic.
-The dynamic load test involves driving the loaded and unloaded truck across the bridge at various speeds, maintaining constant velocity to ensure accurate structural response data.
-Based on experience from tests in the literature \citep{Sanio.etal_2022, Schartner.etal_2022, Lantsoght_2019, Alampalli.etal_2021}, the following velocities were selected:
+Dynamic load tests assess the bridge's response to varying conditions, such as vibrations and shifting forces from moving traffic.
+The test involves driving loaded and unloaded trucks across the bridge at various speeds to gather structural response data.
+Based on literature \citep{Sanio.etal_2022, Schartner.etal_2022, Lantsoght_2019, Alampalli.etal_2021}, the following speeds were selected: crawl speed (5~km/h) simulates quasi-static conditions for baseline data; 20~km/h introduces moderate dynamic effects; 40~km/h increases dynamic impact; and 50~km/h tests the maximum speed limit.